open-goal/jak-project/doc/decompiler_changelog.md

 - Fixed a bug in unscrambling coloring moves which sometimes caused the wrong values to be used.
 - Improved nested cond rewriting to eliminate temporaries in more cases when used as a value
 - Support `zero?` and `nonzero?` which are evaluated to GOAL booleans.
+- Fix bug where method calls that "passed through" `a0` from the caller were not recognized.